LokmanAa/Model-Development-for-Counterfeit-Detection/README.md

 # Advanced Analytical Model Development for Counterfeit Currency Detection

-Introduction:

 Welcome to my GitHub project, where I present a comprehensive journey in developing an advanced analytical model for the National Organisation for Counterfeit Currency Combat (NOCCC).
 This project showcases my expertise in creating a model adept at distinguishing real banknotes from counterfeit ones, utilizing a rich dataset provided by the organization.

 # Highlights of My Work:

-Data Preparation and Analysis:
+1. Data Preparation and Analysis:
         I meticulously prepared the data, including the dimensions and composition elements of the banknotes.
         In-depth data analysis was conducted to lay the groundwork for the model development.

-Linear Regression for Missing Values:
+2. Linear Regression for Missing Values:
         Employed linear regression to impute missing values, ensuring data integrity and robustness.

-Descriptive and Bivariate Analysis:
+3. Descriptive and Bivariate Analysis:
         Conducted univariate and bivariate analyses to understand the distribution of variables and their impact on the authenticity of banknotes.

-Unsupervised Classification Techniques:
+4. Unsupervised Classification Techniques:
         Utilized hierarchical clustering and k-means algorithm, along with principal component analysis, to classify the data effectively.

-Supervised Classification Methods:
+5. Supervised Classification Methods:
         Developed models using logistic regression, decision trees, random forests, and pipeline approaches, demonstrating a versatile skill set in predictive modeling.

-Model Evaluation and Testing:
+6. Model Evaluation and Testing:
         Applied cross-validation techniques and control sample testing to ensure the accuracy and reliability of the models.

-Comprehensive Conclusion:
+7. Comprehensive Conclusion:
         The project culminates in a thorough evaluation, showcasing the effectiveness of the final model in counterfeit detection.

 # Closing Remarks: